 I am trying different natural deodorants for years already and actually I have just found the one that works for me very recently.
 I am using a cream deodorant from Walde (not sponsored), a Tyrolean (that’s in Austria for those who wonder) family business making soaps and natural cosmetics for over 200 years already.
 Their deodorant cremes are just absolutely perfect!
 A light smell but not too much, good for sensitive skin and they last forever, even on a sweater like me, haha.
 Except for their flowery smelling type, I think all types are also good for men.
 At least Mr. Comfy is using them as well since they have a very light, unisex smell.

-I also still have a Lush Teo deodorant bar which is solid and nice for traveling.
-It doesn’t work as well for me though, only on lighter sweating days (hah, sorry, I don’t know how else to write about this).
+I also still have a Lush T’eo deodorant bar which is solid and nice for traveling.
+It doesn’t work as well for me as it does for the Mr. though, only on lighter sweating days (yeah, I’m a sweater).

 More in Part 2